OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-21.md

 ## 1 Samuel 21:12

-David took these words to heart and greatly feared Achish king of Gath.
+David pondered these words and became very afraid of Achish king of Gath.

 ## 1 Samuel 21:13